-The signatory agencies, within the scope of this agreement and the above-referenced authority (paragraph II), will coordinate their respective efforts in regard to managing the interagency short-haul helicopter standards, which are attached as the Exhibit and are hereby incorporated by reference and made a part of this MOU.
-Additional responsibilities may be identified in subsequent modifications to this MOU as necessary.

-The signatory agencies agree that:

-1. The scope of the aviation support provided by the County shall be limited to law enforcement, search and rescue, medical evacuation (to include short-haul), or training to support those activities.

-2. Aircraft, pilots, and services provided by the County under the terms of this MOU will meet the standards of the attached exhibit.

-3. Request for mutual support will be coordinated at the field office level (i.e., NPS Ranger, Teton Interagency Dispatch).

-4. Copies of approval letters issued by OAS will be carried aboard each aircraft and made available upon request.

-5. All DOI employees participating in aviation operations shall meet specific DOI and respective Bureau aviation requirements and policies.

-6. If DOI personnel are being transported, a risk assessment shall be completed.
-Only DOI personnel essential to the mission will be transported on the County aircraft.
+- A. The signatory agencies, within the scope of this agreement and the above-referenced authority (paragraph II), will coordinate their respective efforts in managing the interagency short-haul helicopter standards, which are attached as the Exhibit and are hereby incorporated by reference and made a part of this MOU.
+Additional responsibilities may be identified in subsequent modifications to this MOU as necessary. - B. The signatory agencies agree that: - (1) The scope of the aviation support provided by the County shall be limited to law enforcement, search and rescue, medical evacuation (to include short-haul), or training to support those activities. - Qualified TCSO personnel may perform short-haul missions on National Park land with or without the direct participation by GRTE personnel.
+However, all short-haul operations conducted within National Park boundaries without direct NPS participation requires notification and NPS approval. - (3) YELL personnel will not perform short-haul operations but may be transported for SAR support.
+Missions may include point-to-point personnel transport, mountainous terrain flights, snow operations, low-level reconnaissance, and visual scouting for ground access routes. - (4) Aircraft, pilots, and services provided by the County under the terms of this MOU will meet the standards of the attached exhibit. - (5) Request for mutual support will be coordinated at the field office level (i.e., NPS Ranger, Teton Interagency Dispatch). - (6) Copies of approval letters issued by OAS will be carried aboard each aircraft and made available upon request. - (7) All Department employees participating in aviation operations shall meet specific Department and respective Bureau aviation requirements and policies. - (8) If Department personnel are being transported, a risk assessment shall be completed.
+Only Department personnel essential to the mission will be transported on the County aircraft.

-7. Interagency Aviation Life Support Equipment (IALSE) requirements shall apply to all DOI passengers.

-8. Inspection of aircraft and pilots for short-haul operations will be to the standards within this MOU and in accordance with OAS Instruction 5400-205.

-9. Standard OAS inspection forms will be used for aircraft and pilot inspections used under this agreement.
+- (9) Interagency Aviation Life Support Equipment (ALSE) requirements shall apply to all Department passengers. - (10) Inspection of aircraft and pilots for short-haul operations will be to the standards within this MOU and in accordance with OAS Instruction 5400-205. - (11) Standard OAS inspection forms will be used for aircraft and pilot inspections used under this agreement.
 Annually, at a minimum, a letter of approval (LOA) will be issued by OAS with a current listing of the aircraft and pilots approved for the stated missions.
-No interagency approval cards will be issued with approvals.

-10. Aircraft and pilot inspectors will be from the DOI OAS.

-11. Proposals for new, revised, or deletion of agreed-upon current standards will be discussed formally with representatives of both agencies party to this agreement prior to implementation.
+Interagency approval cards will not be issued; the LOA will serve as the formal documentation of approval. - (12) Aircraft and pilot inspectors will be from OAS. - (13) Proposals for new or revised standards, or for the deletion of agreed-upon current standards, will be discussed formally with representatives of both agencies party to this agreement prior to implementation.
 The purpose of such discussions shall be to review proposals, evaluate the impacts on each organization, develop alternatives, resolve conflicts, and recommend follow-up action.